 The study covered human-generated (terrorist and accidental) and naturally occurring biological threats.
 The study culminated in a report to the public that Congress released on October 28, 2015.
 BRSPB’s final report had 33 recommendations and over 80 specific items associated with those recommendations.
 The study assessed biological threat awareness, prevention and protection, surveillance and detection, and response and recovery.
 Current and former members of Congress, former administration officials, state and local representatives, thought leaders, and other experts provided their perspectives on current biodefense efforts, including strengths, weaknesses, and opportunities.
 While much good work has been achieved toward biodefense, these meetings have revealed systemic challenges in the enterprise designed to protect Americans from a biological event.

 Some of the challenges highlighted include lack of senior national leadership to centralize efforts of the various governmental agencies working on issues related to biosecurity.
 The Panel proposed empowering the vice president with jurisdiction and authority over biodefense responsibilities.
 Other recommendations included measures to enhance national biosurveillance capability, improving public health emergency capabilities and hospital preparedness, incentivizing innovation in countermeasure development and deployment, and rapid point-of-care diagnostics, leading the way toward establishing an agile global public health response apparatus.
 In 2018, the Blue Ribbon Study Panel also issued their budget recommendations to increase return on investment in biodefense.14 Much is left for us to do to enhance our ability to withstand serious pandemics.
 Concerted effort with an innovative and collaborative mindset will save lives and enhance our nation’s safety, security, and resilience to pandemic threats.

-Dr. Milana Boukhman Trounce is a clinical associate professor at the Stanford University School of Medicine and an emergency medicine physician.
+Dr. Milana Boukhman Trounce is a clinical professor at the Stanford University School of Medicine and an emergency medicine physician.